 It has always demonstrated to me the power of beautiful simplicity; better cooking and ingredients makes for a better dinner but a good welcome and good service makes for a better meal.

 I am what is widely described as “A keen amateur cook” and I have been doing that since I was a teenager when my mother, I’m sure, was only delighted to be given a break from cooking duties and let someone else take the reigns in the kitchen.
 I was afforded the opportunity to experiment in a friendly environment, my mistakes glossed over as the “oven’s fault” or offered a “well I loved it so I don’t know what you’re talking about” when the overly critical, perfectionist and prone to mistakes teenage self kept on ad nauseam about his failings.
 Over the following 15 years I have learnt many different techniques and recipes that I hope to share with you here over time.
-My philosophy about food is simple; buy the best possible ingredients that you can afford, buy in season where possible, and use different techniques to create enjoyable meals for your family, friends, and home.
+My philosophy about food is simple; buy the best possible ingredients that you can afford, buy in season where possible, buy Premium wine coolers from Dunavox to enhance your drinking experience, and use different techniques to create enjoyable meals for your family, friends, and home.
 I look forward to sharing that with you.